dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/static-files.md

 :::moniker-end

 When running an app locally, static web assets are only enabled by default in the <xref:Microsoft.Extensions.Hosting.Environments.Development> environment.
-To enable static files for environments other than <xref:Microsoft.Extensions.Hosting.Environments.Development> during local development and testing (for example, <xref:Microsoft.Extensions.Hosting.Environments.Staging>), call <xref:Microsoft.AspNetCore.Hosting.WebHostBuilderExtensions.UseStaticWebAssets%2A> on the <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder> in `Program.cs`.
+To enable static files for environments other than <xref:Microsoft.Extensions.Hosting.Environments.Development> during local development and testing (for example, <xref:Microsoft.Extensions.Hosting.Environments.Staging>), call <xref:Microsoft.AspNetCore.Hosting.WebHostBuilderExtensions.UseStaticWebAssets%2A> on the <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder> in the `Program` file.

 > [!WARNING]
 > Call <xref:Microsoft.AspNetCore.Hosting.WebHostBuilderExtensions.UseStaticWebAssets%2A> for the ***exact environment*** to prevent activating the feature in production, as it serves files from separate locations on disk *other than from the project* if called in a production environment.
 The example in this section checks for the <xref:Microsoft.Extensions.Hosting.Environments.Staging> environment by calling <xref:Microsoft.Extensions.Hosting.HostEnvironmentEnvExtensions.IsStaging%2A>.